-In South Africa, 9 to 15 October is National Nutrition Week.
-According to the experts, overweight, obesity and chronic disease linked to bad dietary habits are still on the rise in the country, despite what we know about the impact of food choices on our health.
+According to the experts, overweight, obesity and chronic disease linked to bad dietary habits are still on the rise in South Africa, despite what we know about the impact of food choices on our health.

 And with so much conflicting information regarding healthy diets, as well as extreme diet trends, it’s often easier to simply plead ignorance than to try striving for a healthier lifestyle.
 We also have this notion in our heads that “healthy” foods should be expensive, exotic and only available from trendy health food stores.